vivianblanco-tech/device-flow/docs/PROJECT_STATUS_NOVEMBER_3_2025.md

 **Overall Project Completion: 85%** 🟢

-The Laptop Tracking System is **substantially complete** with all major phases implemented. **Phase 6 (Dashboard & Visualization) is already 100% implemented** but requires testing verification due to database authentication issues.
+Align is **substantially complete** with all major phases implemented. **Phase 6 (Dashboard & Visualization) is already 100% implemented** but requires testing verification due to database authentication issues.

 ### Key Findings:
 ✅ **All code for Phases 0-6 is implemented**